Sister Anna Rose Ruhland

 I have many interests: music, reading, crocheting, knitting, embroidering, biking, puzzles, hiking, keeping in touch with Sacred Heart Academy Alumnae, playing scrabble and cards.
 I enjoy cooking when I’m completely free of every other task.
 I have learned to enjoy doing every type of work I know how to do, from washing dishes to scrubbing floors, to teaching or ministering as a chaplain.
 I’ve come to the conclusion: it is attitude that makes a task disagreeable or enjoyable.

 After ministering almost six years at Madonna Towers in Rochester, MN I was asked to manage our Subiaco Manor Retirement complex in Dickinson, ND.
-I began that ministry September 1st 2011.
+I served at Subiaco from September 2011 to July 2018.
 My life has been filled with blessings and challenges.
 In retrospect, I view the challenges as blessings, for they have deepened my faith and helped me realize God’s tremendous love.
 They have helped me experience the love and concern of community and family members.

 Sister Dolores Heidt

 Coming from a German from Russian background work ethic has been a great influence on my life.
 I was born on a farm south of New England, North Dakota, on May 27, 1934 and baptized four days later on May 31st.
 I am the twelfth of fourteen children; eleven sons and three daughters.

 My parents Albinus and Eugeinia (Greff) Heidt had a farm in Hettinger County.
 Even though there were fourteen of us, work was not lacking for any of us.
 We had no electricity or water in the house and of course no telephone.
 My job was carrying water for drinking, washing clothes and bathing.

 Our activities revolved around home, school and church.
 We were all born at home with the help of a mid-wife.
 We attended our first eight grades in a one room school one quarter of a mile from home.
 We very seldom missed school because of the weather.